Benham’s Top unrolled

 Comments

 Maybe you already saw Benham’s Top on the preceding page.
-There I had strived to imitate an actual spinning top.
-But the rotation is not necessary – the local flicker & pattern is the relevant stimulus.
+There, I had strived to imitate an actual spinning top.
+But the rotation is not necessary – the local flicker and pattern are the relevant stimuli.
 So I “unrolled” the Benham Top into the present demonstration.
 It is just as strong (or weak, as the case may be for you).

 Sources